Goy Boys

 I tuned back into the announcement, “…from the first place team in the Minor Division for eight-to-nine year olds, would Art Taback, their coach, please step the mike”

-Taback held the mike, gazed upon the squirming Little Leaguers, and wisely proceeded ASAP to the business of distributing the medals.
-The Navy capped players stampeded from their seats on his call to mass at stage-right.
+Coach Taback held the mike, gazed upon the squirming Little Leaguers, and wisely proceeded to the business of distributing the medals ASAP.
+The players, their caps colored Navy, their team name, of course, stampeded from their seats to mass at stage-right after Mr. Taback’s call.
 The steps filtered them into a single line; they filed by their coach to receive a medal and a handshake.
 Goal accomplished, they crossed to the stage-left steps and returned to their seats.
-Several players wiggled their flat, six-by-four inch boxes with gold medal at The Bunch.
+Several players wiggled their flat, six-by-four inch, transparent plastic boxes with gold medals at The Bunch.
 Despite my best effort to look nonchalant, my jaw line tensed.

-“And now the awards for…,” he paused, a long one, “the second place team.
+“And now the awards for…,” he paused, a long drawn out moment, and continued, “the second place team.
 Will The Bunch please come up to the stage?”
 He lifted the boxes from the floor, placed them onto the tabletop.

 ~

 “He was a hell of a guy, Franky, your father,” Irv said.
 “A hell of….”
-Dad’s best friend turned from us and leaned against the bar to tap the embers of his cigar into an ashtray.
-“Damn, smoke.”
+Dad’s best friend turned from us, dabbed at his eyes and leaned against the bar to tap the embers of his cigar into an ashtray.
+“Damned smoke.”

 ~